hanswillem/infect/README.md

 `python infect.py kick.wav epilepticfit.csv -m 2 -r 1000 -f 5  `

 -m = mode 2
--r = amount of random bytes to replace
+-n = amount of random bytes to replace
 -f = amount of files that will be exported

 ### REPLACE EVERY N BYTES (works good for PNG's and MP4)